arcee-ai/mergekit/docs/create_a_merge_method.md

 - `BatchParameter(float, ParameterScope.INPUT)` receives `[B, N]`.
 - Adding `target=InputParameterTarget.NON_BASE` excludes the base input from the coefficient axis.
 Base-aware batches use a canonical base-first input layout.
-- `Option[T]` receives a Python value that is constant within a packed batch.
+- Ordinary annotations, such as `normalize: bool = True`, receive shared Python values.
+In batch kernels, each value is constant within a packed batch.
   Different option values partition work into separate batches.
-Options must be hashable (for example booleans, strings, enums, or tuples).
+Batch options must be hashable (for example booleans, strings, enums, or tuples).
 - A parameter without a default is required.

 `BatchParameter` supports `float`, `int`, and `bool`, including constrained types